horaceg/blog/content/posts/bayes.md

 ![Beta posterior](/images/beta-prior/bayes_9_2.svg)

-Same as before, since we only simulate one throw, the probability of the next toss being Heads is the mean of the posterior distribution:
+Same as before, since we only simulate one toss, the probability of the next toss being Heads is the mean of the posterior distribution:

 ![Posterior probability of heads under a beta prior](/images/beta-prior/bayes_11_1.svg)